kranzuft/nodlim_old/_html/sol/basic/messline.md

 ---
 layout: solution
-title: HTML Solution | Display Message
+title: HTML5 Doctype and Root Element | HTML Solution
 ---

 ## Display "Hello HTML5" with a doctype and root element